Huhngoku/ADVOCATE/doc/trace/traceElements/channel.md

     - [opC] = `S`: send
     - [opC] = `R`: receive
     - [opC] = `C`: close
+- [cl]: If this value is set to `t`, the operation was finished, because the channel was closed in another routine, while or before the channel was waiting at this operation.
+This means, that the operation was never really executed, even though tpost is not zero.
+This can only exist for send or receive.
+In other cases, this is `f`.
 - [oId] $\in \mathbb N$: This field shows the communication id.
 This can be used to connect corresponding communications.
 If a send and a receive on the same channel (same channel id) have the same [oId], a message was send from the send to the receive.
 For close this is always `0`
 - [qSize] $\in \mathbb N_0$: This is the size of the channel.
 For unbuffered channels this is `0`.
 - [pos]: The last field show the position in the code, where the mutex operation